Sample Itinerary

 Day 11

-You will be transferred to Kansai Airport by private car in good time for your flight home.
+Today you will be privately transferred to the airport in time for your departing flight.